derekbarbosa/EC463/derek/derekLOGBOOK.md

 ### 2/25/22
 * Running into a weird heap memory error.
 Attempting to debug by initalizing memory with class constructor
 * Pushing code up for Ryan to help debug.
 GDB is broken on MacOS

+### 2/27/22
+* Even after some refactors, initializing memory in a separate CPP file is causing segfaults to occur when accessing said ptr in game.cpp (main)
+* Doesn't occur when dereferencing memory that is allocated in main.
+* Weird behavior considering that both instances of mem are allocated on the heap and therefore can be accessed by dereferencing, rather than on the stack.

+### 2/28/22
+* Continued investigation of the segfaults yield no results.
+Will attempt to brute force by manually allocating in mem.